sehteria/T6-ZM-Perks/README.md

 Adding all perks to all maps and adds Pack-a-Punch to the maps who are missing one.

-Currently only Tranzit's survival maps are supported.
+Only Tranzit's survival maps are currently supported.

 ### Perks added to Bus Depot: